MisterTooh/TypeScript/README.md

    2. Note: TypeScript will not try to guess the content of the function, If you return a number and a number is returned, TypeScript will not hold your hand with logic.

    (See `functions.ts`, `destructuring.ts`)

+   **_Functions:RULES:_**

+   1. No Type Inference for Arguments for Functions!
+   2. No Type Inference for Functions Return Values!
+(Though it works fine).

 5. Arrays: